EN

 Resignation was not provoked

 However, the court emphasized that she could have told her managers how she experienced the comments and actions during one-on-one meetings.
-Since the employee had never told the company that she felt unsafe or why, the resignation was not caused by the company’s behavior.
+Since the employee had never told the company that she felt unsafe or why, the resignation was not caused by the company’s behaviour.

 IUNO’s opinion

 An employee’s resignation is generally binding.
-However, if the resignation is provoked by the company’s behavior, an employee’s resignation can be seen as a termination by the company.
+However, if the resignation is provoked by the company’s behaviour, an employee’s resignation can be seen as a termination by the company.
 In that case, the company will be considered to have terminated the employee, and the company would have to prove it was justified.
 If the company does not have cause, the resignation can be reversed, and the company may risk compensation claims.

 IUNO recommends companies to deal with conflicts in the workplace with care.
 It is useful to document communication with employees where there is a conflict.
 It is also important that an employee does not feel compelled to resign after a conflict at the workplace.
 If they do, it can be seen as a provoked resignation.
 If an employee resigns in a conflict situation, it might be wise to consider giving the employee some time to reflect.